- Parents & Students

 Many families will begin with their health insurance for physical and mental health needs and referrals.
 There is further information about Healthy Families and Medi-Cal for Families as well as Voluntary Student Accident Insurance as part of Enrollment from Health Services.

-The relationship between students and school support staff requires an atmosphere of trust and confidence.
+The relationship between students and school counseling staff requires an atmosphere of trust and confidence.
 Student privacy and confidentiality are respected - students must trust the school staff member to have meaningful and honest dialogue.
-Exceptions to confidentiality exist in which school staff must inform others of information obtained from students in order to prevent harm to students themselves or others, and if it is legally required.
+Specific exceptions to confidentiality exist in which school support staff must inform others of information obtained from students in order to prevent harm to students themselves or others, and if it is legally required.
 More information about healthcare for adolescents can be found at http://teenhealthlaw.org/.

-For further mental health supports, SDUHSD partners with CareSolace, a confidential online resource with a live 24X7 concierge line meant to assist individuals in finding local mental health-related programs and counseling services.
+For further mental health support, SDUHSD partners with CareSolace, a confidential online resource with a live 24X7 concierge line (888) 515-0595 meant to assist individuals in finding local mental health-related programs and counseling services.
 To use Care Solace, individuals answer ten basic questions in order to receive an extensive list of referrals to applicable care providers.
 Care Solace takes into account all types of private insurance including Medi-Cal, Medicaid, and Medicare and those that have no insurance.
 The system also filters by age, gender, zip code, and special request.
 Care Solace is available for use by San Dieguito families at no cost.
-Please note, this service is an optional resource available by choice.
 Care Solace does not require a user’s name, address, phone number, or date of birth.
 All of the information that is entered on their platform is completely confidential and stored securely.

 - 211 San Diego.org local non-profit 24/7 service